ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ## Conclusion

-DS suffers from their distance with typical dev Workload

-Particularly TDD
+Sure they are specifics issues with data science that make it more difficult to test.
+Sure you might not know if you are going to keep that 500-line analysis you just wrote.
+But let's be real for a minute, the fact that your 500-lines have not been tested is probably a good reason why it will go down the drain.
+The main reason you are probably not doing it, is that you have no idea how to test a function that is not FizzBuzz, let alone in a TDD workflow.
+Testing in Data Science is hard but do not kid yourself, it is doable and should be done.

+Clearly the "Dev" culture has not yet been imported in the Data Science world, and most of us definitely missed the DevOps train.
+Yet people who have jumped on it are out there.
+They deploy 5 times a day to production, doing canary-release after training 10 models concurrently on perfect copies of their prod environment, after a simple commit-push.
+In the end, this is a shame because we all have to be **Software Engineers**.
+If anything the specific hardship of Data Science should make us yearn for already proven solutions.

-I hope you are absolutely convinced, as I am, of the imperious necessity of importing good testing strategies in Data Science.
+I hope you are now absolutely convinced, as I am, of the imperious necessity of importing good testing strategies in Data Science.
 Otherwise, let's hope you and I will never find ourselves in the same room, because I will definitely reach for that shovel.